 Ovular and racetrack tables provide rounded corners that allow for more seating capacity and easier movement within the space.

-For round tables, you'll need to allow for a 3-foot walkway around the entire circumference of the table.
+For round tables, you'll need to allow a 3-foot walkway around the entire circumference of the table.
 Round tables can be huge space savers in some rooms, but they can be awkward in other spaces when there is just not enough room for the walkway.

 Size of Conference Room Tables

-If you have a 12’ x 12’ room, subtracting a 3-foot walkway around the entire room gives you 6’ x 6’ of space with which to work.
-With that determined, if you only want a table and some chairs in this conference room, you would be able to select and fit a 6’ x 6’ table inside the room, but nothing larger.
-However, a smaller table could be more beneficial if you want multiple furniture options, keeping in mind that the 6’ x 6’ dimensions must fit all of your desired conference room furniture, including credenzas, podiums and chairs placed against the walls.
+If you have a 12’ x 12’ room, subtracting a 3-foot walkway around the entire room gives you 6’ x 6’ of space for furniture.
+If you only want a table and some chairs in this conference room, you would be able to select and fit a 6’ x 6’ table inside the room but nothing larger.
+However, a smaller table could be more beneficial if you want multiple furniture options, keeping in mind that the 6’ x 6’ dimensions must fit all of your desired conference room furniture, including credenzas, podiums, and chairs against the walls.

-If you want to accommodate a certain number of people that you are hoping to accommodate in your conference room, there is another rule of thumb that you can apply: the length of the table measured in feet is also the number of people the table can sit.
-For example, a 14-foot long table can fit 14 people-- six people on either side and one person at each end.
+If you want to accommodate a certain number of people in your conference room, you should also apply this rule of thumb: the length of the table measured in feet is also the number of people the table can sit.
+For example, a 14-foot-long table can fit 14 people—6 on either side and 1 at each end.

-Many offices will occasionally need additional seating for their conference rooms.
+Many offices occasionally need additional seating for their conference rooms.
 Stacking chairs and nesting chairs are great portable solutions.
 These should be selected with care as they should still project a professional image and store easily when not needed.
-Another option, provided there is ample space, is to line the parameter of your conference room with guest chairs.
+Another option, provided ample space, is to line the parameter of your conference room with guest chairs.
 This can accommodate more people without overwhelming the meeting room with another table.